unjs/h3/README.md

 Using `createApp`, it returns a standard `(req, res)` handler function and internally an array called middleware stack. `useAsync()` and `use()` methods are helpers to add an item to this internal stack.

-When a request comes, each stack item that matches route will be called and resolved until [`res.writableEnded`](https://nodejs.org/api/http.html#http_response_writableended) flag is set, which means response is sent.
+When a request comes, each stack item that matches the route will be called and resolved until [`res.writableEnded`](https://nodejs.org/api/http.html#http_response_writableended) flag is set, which means the response is sent.
 If `writableEnded` is not set after all middleware, a `404` error will be thrown.
-And if one of stack items resolves to a value, it will be serialized and sent as response as a shorthand method to sending responses.
+And if one of the stack items resolves to a value, it will be serialized and sent as response as a shorthand method to sending responses.

-For maximum compatiblity with connect/express middleware (`req, res, next?` signuture), when using `use` instead of `useAsync`, it converts classic middleware into a promisified version ready to use with stack runner:
+For maximum compatibility with connect/express middleware (`req, res, next?` signature), when using `use` instead of `useAsync`, it converts classic middleware into a promisified version ready to use with stack runner:

 - If middleware has 3rd next/callback param, promise will `resolve/reject` when called
-- If middleware returns a promise, it will be **chained** to main promise
+- If middleware returns a promise, it will be **chained** to the main promise
 - If calling middleware throws an immediate error, promise will be rejected
 - On `close` and `error` events of res, promise will `resolve/reject` (to ensure if middleware simply calls `res.end`)